 Summary reports provide an overview of configuration activity on your network.
 They can help you analyze trends and identify problem areas that require particular attention.
 You can easily provide these reports to upper management to help communicate what your team does and the value it contributes to the organization.
-Because the data is presented in a standard Microsoft Excel spreadsheet, it is easy to sort and filter information and cut & paste it into other applications.
+Because the data is presented in a standard Microsoft Office (2007) Open XML (OOXML) File format (with the .xlsm file extension), it is easy to sort and filter information and cut & paste it into other applications.